The Perceptual Problem Associated with Dyslexia

 Magical I Am teaches while having fun playing a game:

-While playing Magical I Am, dyslexic readers learn to read the upper- and lower-case letters, 300 abstract words, and punctuation marks by using methodologies that help the child maintain brain integration, manage perceptual experiences, and generate 3-dimensional sensory experiences that give meaning to what is seen on paper.
-Using Magical I Am, dyslexic readers “actually learn” to read (not just say the words on a page).
-They learn to read fluently with complete comprehension at grade level within 3-12 months, depending on age and maturity of the child.
+The dyslexic learns to read the upper- and lower-case letters, 300 abstract words, and punctuation marks by using methodologies that help the child maintain brain integration, manage perceptual experiences, and generate 3-dimensional sensory experiences that give meaning to what is seen on paper.
+Using these apps, the dyslexic “actually learns” to read (not just say the words on a page) – they learn to read fluently with complete comprehension at grade level within a year, certainly within 2 years, depending on age and maturity of the child.